Don Hồ

-Hồ Mạnh Dũng (born February 22, 1970), better known as Don Hồ is a Vietnamese American singer who is known for appearing in Paris by Night.
+Hồ Mạnh Dũng (born 1962), better known as Don Hồ is a Vietnamese American singer who is known for appearing in Paris by Night.

 Early life

-Don Hồ, whose real name is Hồ Mạnh Dũng, was born on February 22, 1970, in Saigon, Vietnam.
+Don Hồ, whose real name is Hồ Mạnh Dũng, was born on February 22, 1962, in Saigon, South Vietnam.
 His family originally came from northern Vietnam, but they left in 1954 through Operation Passage to Freedom, fleeing the encroachment of communist rule over North Vietnam.
 He came to the United States in 1980 and attended Santa Ana Valley High School.
 During his senior year, he participated in a choral group called Chamber Singers.
 As a young man, Don Hồ has proved to be skillful in painting.
 He received a scholarship from an art school in New York, but his love for singing turned him from his path to becoming a painter.

 Career

 Thúy Nga (1990–2004, 2008–present)

 In 1990, Don Hồ appeared in two medleys in Paris By Night 12.
 After the release of the VHS, fans praised the singer and requested more from him.
 He performed for Paris by Night 15 in 1992, singing Paul Anka's song, Diana and starting a decade-long career with Thúy Nga.
 They had many notable hits, such as "Tinh Nhat Phai (Caravan of Life)", "Vuc Sau Hanh Phuc", "I (Who Have Nothing)", & "Mot Thuo Yeu Nguoi".
 In 2000, to celebrate Hồ's 10th year with the production, Thuy Nga released "Nhip Buoc Hoang Vu," a video collection featuring new music videos, an interview with Don Hồ, and singers congratulating him on his success.
 But soon after, Don's career took a step back as younger singers came in to match a new generation.
 2004 brought Paris By Night 73 with Don Hồ performing with Loan Châu in a Chinese-inspired performance.
 At this time, Don decided to not renew his contract with Thúy Nga, to pursue other ventures with other music companies.

 In 2008, Thúy Nga celebrated Paris by Nights 25th Anniversary.
 Don Hồ decided to return to Thúy Nga at this point, a few years after his contract ended and after venturing with other productions.
 He performed Diem Xua by Trịnh Công Sơn in a sea-inspired production which was highly praised for his return.
 As of 2013, Don has performed in each Paris by Night production, except Paris By Night 97, as he wasn't a participant of the competition.
 In these performances, Don is well known to have created animations to go with the song, seen in "LK Tinh Em Ngon Nen", "Con Tim Mu Loa", and "Tai Sao La Khong?".
 He is also well known for performing duets with the likes of Thanh Ha, Chau Ngoc, and Nhu Loan.

 Coming out from Thúy Nga Productions, Don Hồ has become one of the most innovative, visually, conceptually Vietnamese American artists on stage up to today.